 It’s worth climbing up the steep cobbled lanes and staircases to the cathedral which crowns the top of Dalt Vila.
 The views across the marina, sea and out to the mountains are truly spectacular.

 Know Before You Go

-Our yacht charter in Ibiza was the Daddy Cool, a 60-foot Princess V58 that can accommodate 12 on a day charter or sleep up to four in the two double cabins for longer charters.
+Our Ibiza yacht charter was the Daddy Cool, a 60-foot Princess V58 that can accommodate 12 on a day charter or sleep up to four in the two double cabins for longer multi-day charters.